pmcdowell-okta/hackey-golang-build/readme.md

 Make uses go-bindata to basically zip everything up, and creates a package in the `src/localhtml` directory.

+Change your GOPATH Environment variable to be your working directory

+`export GOPATH=`pwd``

 Then it uses:
 * `go build ./...` Builds the packages
 * `go install ./...` Builds the binaries